T A NELOFAR, ERNAKULAM

-But what exactly do the true teachings of Islam say about Hijab?
-According to the Holy Quran, the practice of Hijab is not limited to women alone.
+But what exactly do the true teachings of Islam say about the hijab?
+According to the Holy Quran, the concept of the hijab is not limited to women alone.
 In fact, this injunction is primarily addressed to men in the Quran.
 It says:

 “Say to the believing men that they restrain their eyes and stand guard over their sexual impulses.
 That is purer for them.
 Surely, Allah is well aware of what they do.”[1]